 Here’s the full list of specs on this machine:

 UPDATE: The NordicTrack Commercial 1300 elliptical has been discontinued and replaced with all new, upgraded models.

 Elliptical reviewers have trouble with ICON’s insistence on using the word “commercial” in the model name.
 Despite the steel frame and balanced flywheel, there’s nothing commercial-quality to be found in a $900 machine -- in other words, you won’t find these units used at a health club open 24/7 where the machines must stand up to constant and heavy use.

 The NordicTrack Commercial 1300 continues to land on many Best Buy lists, but it is beginning to get only average reviews now that NordicTrack has come out with newer, more exciting designs, such as the FreeStrider 35S.

 Consumers give positive feedback in elliptical reviews for most areas including adjustability, comfort, the power incline, oversized pedals, and overall quality.
 The warranty on the NordicTrack Commercial 1300 tends to give buyers pause, though, and for good reason -- this is a weak warranty, far too short (90 days) for parts replacement and in-home labor.

 The NordicTrack Commercial 1300 compares in design, features and price to the AudioStrider 990, but the 990 also comes with the iFit workout card plug-in, a better warranty, and a fold-up design.
-Both are decent elliptical machines although we feel the 1300 feels more solid since it does not have the folding SpaceSaver feature that the 990 does.
+If you want a rear drive model check out the SpaceSaver SE7i, which is a much better option.